nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 NVIDIA Morpheus enables organizations to attack the issue of cybersecurity head on.
 Rather than continuously chasing the cybersecurity problem, Morpheus provides the ability to propel you ahead of the breach and address the cybersecurity issue.
 With the world in a "discover and respond" state, where companies are finding breaches much too late, in a way that is way behind the curve, NVIDIA’s Morpheus cybersecurity AI framework enables any organization to warp to the present and begin to defend itself in real time.

-The Morpheus Developer Kit allows developers to quickly and easily set up example pipelines to run inference on different sample models provided from NVIDIA and experiment with the features and capabilities available within the Morpheus framework to address their cybersecurity and information security use cases.
+The Morpheus Developer Kit allows developers to quickly and easily set up example pipelines to run inference on different sample models provided by NVIDIA and experiment with the features and capabilities available within the Morpheus framework to address their cybersecurity and information security use cases.

 ### Features